godotengine/godot-docs/classes/class_rigidbody2d.rst

 - void  **_integrate_forces**  **(** :ref:`Physics2DDirectBodyState<class_physics2ddirectbodystate>` state  **)** virtual

 Allows you to read and safely modify the simulation state for the object.
 Use this instead of Node._physics_process if you need to directly change the body's ``position`` or other physics properties.
-By default it works in addition to the usual physics behavior, but member custom_integrator allows you to disable the default behavior and write custom force integration for a body.
+By default it works in addition to the usual physics behavior, but :ref:`custom_integrator<class_RigidBody2D_custom_integrator>` allows you to disable the default behavior and write custom force integration for a body.

 .. _class_RigidBody2D_add_force: